Be Proactive in Preventing or Reversing Disease

 This treatment is not only safer and cheaper but it can work better.
 But, no one profits from lifestyle medicine (other than the patient!)
 The medical system is set up to reward prescribing pills and procedures, not produce.

 In conclusion, How Not To Die is about how not to die prematurely.
-His message is that WE HAVE THE POWER over your health destiny.
-A large portion of premature deaths are preventable with simple changes in what you eat and how you live.
+His message is that WE HAVE POWER over your health destiny.
+A large portion of premature deaths is preventable with simple changes in what you eat and how you live.
 A long and healthy life is a matter of choice, take responsibility for your and your family’s health.

 Here’s to a healthy fulfilling life.